 🎯 Action step 4 of 4: REFLECT — what can you commit to?
 What fresh perspectives can we look at?

-This short NPR article/clip (4-min listen) talks about the impact of Joe Biden's infrastructure plan on racist urban planning, which will set a standard for countries around the world.
+There’s also implications in how policy addresses these issues.
+This short NPR article/clip (4-min listen) talks about the impact of Joe Biden's infrastructure plan on racist urban planning, which affects countries around the world.

 🏁 Checkpoint: This is the end of action step 4 of 4: REFLECT.